JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 @fig:2.2_predicted_observations shows that our simple model captures the dynamics of $Y_t$ relatively well.
 It does not perform well on the first $50$ hours, most likely because the data is more noisy for cloud-cover wheather conditions.
 Additionally, we can observe that $B_(1,3)$ is the highest coefficient in the @eq:2.2_1d_ssm model and is the factor to exogenous variable $Phi_(I,t)$, the load.
 As this variable shows the noisiest behaviour for that period, the 'culprit' is clear.

-Looking at the residuals (in this case equivalent to the 'innovation') in @fig:2.2_residual_diagnostics, we can observe that they are approximately normally distributed (with small exceptions in the extreme value quantiles in the QQ plot).
-Hence, we do not diagnose a systematic error with the model.
+Looking at the residuals (in this case equivalent to the 'innovation') in @fig:2.2_residual_diagnostics, we can observe that they are not fully normally distributed, which is also evident in the autocorrelation plots, where we see some statistically significant peaks at low lags, indicating some short-term correlation.
+Given that there are no significant correlations at higher lags, we conclude that the model does a good job of capturing the dynamics of the system, with only very modest systematic errors associated with the larger loads during peak hours.

 #figure(
   image(